-The Linksys Velop and the Netgear Orbi are some of the newest and most interesting devices to be released these last few months, both of these WiFi systems targeting the same audience (the people who own a larger home, where it is close to impossible to cover every spot with that sweet WiFi), but each of these devices has a very different approach.
+The Linksys Velop and the Netgear Orbi are some of the newest and most interesting devices to be released these last few months, both of these WiFi systems targeting the same audience (the people who own a larger home, where it is close to impossible to cover every spot with that sweet WiFi), but each of these devices has implemented a very different approach.

-The Linksys Velop aims to change the way the previous wireless mesh systems operated, by adding a new 5GHz radio for a better load balance and a better backhaul handling, while the Netgear Orbi actually challenges the whole concept of the wireless mesh, by taking the older router + extender approach and making huge improvements into its functionality (no more halved speeds) by once again, adding an additional radio, but this time especially dedicated only to backhaul (therefore bypassing the crippling performance of a generic wireless extender).
+The Linksys Velop aims to change the way the previous wireless mesh systems operated, by adding a new 5GHz radio for a better load balance and a better backhaul handling, while the Netgear Orbi actually challenges the whole concept of the wireless mesh, by taking the traditional router + satellites approach and making huge improvements into its functionality (no more halved speeds) by once again, adding an additional radio, but this time especially dedicated only to backhaul (therefore bypassing the crippling performance of a generic wireless extender).

-The emergence of these two systems highlights the increased interest towards the wireless home systems, instead of the good ol’ single unit router, but, of course, Linksys and Netgear are not the only players in the field.
+The emergence of these two systems shows the increased interest towards the wireless home systems, instead of the good ol’ single unit router, but, of course, Linksys and Netgear are not the only players in the field.
 The more recent Google WiFi has proven to be successful into its simplicity and the older Luma, Eero and Ubiquiti AmpliFi HD have evolved a lot from their initial release and can provide stable networks and a reasonable throughput.
 That being said, let’s see what are the main differences and similarities between the Linksys Velop and Netgear Orbi and see which approach to a WiFi system is the best.

 The satellite label should give it away that the Netgear Orbi does not in fact have identical units, but a main router with its satellites and to help you tell them apart, the top of the router is covered by a light-blue colour.
 The Linksys Velop is a mesh system, so all of the routers (also called nodes) are identical and have the same role (you can connect any unit to the Internet and use the others as nodes).
 In terms of aesthetics, I can’t really choose a favourite, since the Velop has its flair with its rectangular mini-tower design, but the Orbi is not that far off, with the oval shaped body (which closely resembles an air-freshener).